scynthiadunlop/WritingForDevelopersBook/excerpts/TheBugHuntPattern.md

 Just like different programming languages have different conventions, so do different types of blog posts.
 A captivating bug hunt article will vary dramatically from an opinion piece roasting a highly hyped technology…or an article that shares how a team implemented an industry-changing algorithm.
 Part 3 of this book involves in-depth analysis of these and other blog post “patterns” – exploring real-world examples, characteristics, and dos/don’ts for each.

 The “Bug Hunt” blog post pattern is the programming world’s equivalent of a detective story.
-It has a theme, a main plot, side plots, a protagonist (you), an antagonist (usually also you, having introduced the bug two weeks ago in the first place).
+It has a theme, a main plot, side plots, a protagonist (you), and an antagonist (usually also you, having introduced the bug two weeks ago in the first place).
 It's captivating, keeps readers in suspense, and ends with a satisfying plot twist, or a tactical cliffhanger.
 And the best part is…it's even more fun to write than to read!

 ![Bug Hunt ](CH8_F00.png)